martinvonz/jj/docs/contributing.md

         v1.33.1 latest --push
     ```

-7. (Optional) When you are done, you may want to reset the `gh-branches` to the
+7. (Optional) When you are done, you may want to reset the `gh-bookmarks` to the
 same spot as it is in the upstream.
 If you configured the `upstream` remote,
 this can be done with:

     ```shell
     # This will LOSE any changes you made to `gh-pages`
     jj git fetch --remote upstream
-    jj branch set gh-pages -r gh-pages@upstream
+    jj bookmark set gh-pages -r gh-pages@upstream
-    jj git push --remote origin --branch gh-pages
+    jj git push --remote origin --bookmark gh-pages
     ```

-    If you want to preserve some of the changes you made, you can do `jj branch
+    If you want to preserve some of the changes you made, you can do `jj bookmark
     set my-changes -r gh-pages` BEFORE running the above commands.

 #### Explanation of the `docs-build-deploy` script